n0op3/n0op3/README.md

 # 🍡 About Me
 Started to code at the age of 10.
-My first language was Java, then I moved on to more low-level ones; I learned C and Rust, failed at embracing Go, learned more tooling like Neovim, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day.
+My first language was Java, then I moved on to more low-level ones; I learned C++ and Rust, failed at embracing Go, learned more tooling like Neovim, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day.

 ### Pronouns
 - He/him ♂️